-In the aftermath of the COVID-19 pandemic national and international guidance (ASRM, ESHRE, and BFS) has tended to recommend a low threshold for freezing all embryos, as a precautionary measure (COVID-19 and ART (eshre.eu).
-With the increasingly widespread practice of elective freeze in preference to fresh embryo transfer across IVF clinics, this trial provides timely evidence, though limited due to not reaching full sample size, for practitioners to re-evaluate this approach in the absence of a strong clinical indication, such as significant risk of OHSS.
+In the aftermath of the coronavirus disease 2019 (COVID-19) pandemic, national and international guidance (ASRM, ESHRE, and BFS) has tended to recommend a low threshold for freezing all embryos, as a precautionary measure (COVID-19 and ART (eshre.eu).
+With the increasingly widespread practice of elective freeze in preference to fresh embryo transfer across IVF clinics, this trial provides timely evidence, though limited by not reaching full sample size, for practitioners to re-evaluate this approach in the absence of a strong clinical indication, such as significant risk of OHSS.

 For elective freezing of all suitable embryos to be as accepted as the default strategy for all, it must show clinical and cost effectiveness especially as this involves a delay in getting pregnant, extra clinic activity and additional visits for patients.
 There was a clear consensus from clinicians and scientists prior to this trial that a policy of electively freezing all suitable embryos should only be used if it improves the absolute healthy baby rate by at least 8%.

-Cochrane review (Zaat et al., 2021) have suggested that there is moderate quality evidence that elective freeze policy is not better than fresh embryo transfer in terms of cumulative live birth rate and ongoing pregnancy rates.
+A Cochrane review (Zaat et al., 2021) has suggested that there is moderate quality evidence that elective freeze policy is not better than fresh embryo transfer in terms of cumulative live birth rate and ongoing pregnancy rates.
 However, in the absence of individual participant data, it was not possible to conduct meaningful subgroup analyses based on important characteristics such as maternal age, embryo number and quality, hence the debate continues.
 Meta-analyses of observational data have also shown that singletons born as a result of frozen embryo transfer are at lower risk of preterm delivery and small for gestational age but at higher risk of large for gestational age and pre-eclampsia (Maheshwari et al., 2018).
-Meta-analysis of RCTs (Zaat et al., 2021) confirmed higher risk of LGA and hypertensive disorders but failed to show difference in preterm and SGA.
+Meta-analysis of RCTs (Zaat et al., 2021) confirmed a higher risk of LGA and hypertensive disorders but failed to show a difference in preterm delivery and SGA.
 Thus, despite the availability of randomised data from over 5000 patients, there is no consensus on the clinical and cost effectiveness of a blanket policy of electively freezing all suitable embryos.
 The available RCTs are powered for live birth rates and are unable to comment on the comparative benefits and risks of fresh versus frozen embryo transfer with respect to less common outcomes and in key subgroups.
-The effectiveness of elective freezing of all suitable embryos followed by frozen embryo transfer may vary by maternal age, number of eggs obtained, number of embryos, stage of embryo transfer and type of freezing, sub-group analyses may help to identify the couples undergoing IVF for whom this strategy is particularly effective.
+The effectiveness of elective freezing of all suitable embryos followed by frozen embryo transfer may vary by maternal age, number of eggs obtained, number of embryos, stage of embryo transfer and type of freezing: sub-group analyses may help to identify the couples undergoing IVF for whom this strategy is particularly effective.

 Rather than investing additional time and resources in further RCTs, we believe that an individual participant data meta-analysis (IPD-MA) offers a more efficient and cost-effective way of addressing this evidence gap.
 An IPD-MA approach (Riley et al., 2010) will allow researchers to estimate the incidence of clinically important but less common pregnancy and neonatal complications and help to develop a personalised approach based on individualised prediction of success rates associated with fresh versus frozen embryo transfer.

-In conclusion, the results of this multi-centre pragmatic randomised control trial do not support a change to a universal elective freeze policy on grounds of clinical or cost effectiveness although results were limited due to not reaching full sample size and non-adherence.
+In conclusion, the results of this multi-centre pragmatic RCT do not support a change to a universal elective freeze policy on grounds of clinical or cost effectiveness although the results were limited by not reaching full sample size as well as non-adherence.